0xPolygonMiden/miden-base/docs/architecture/component_templates.md

 For multi-slot values, the following fields are expected:

-- `slots`: Specifies the list of slots that the value comprises
+- `slots`: Specifies the list of contiguous slots that the value comprises
 - `values`: Contains the initial storage value for the specified slots

 Placeholders can currently not be defined for multi-slot values.